-Table 36: EMAC\COMMAND\CONFIG (Offset : 0x00\0108)
+Table 37: EMAC\COMMAND\CONFIG (Offset: 0x00\0108)

 Name Bits Access Default Description Reserved [31:30] RO 2'b00 Unused.
 EMAC_RX_PAUSE_DIS 29 RW 0 Disables the EMAC RX PAUSE function (both FC and PFC).
-1: The RX EMAC does not cause the TX to be paused (in the case of FC) and does not assert any of the <prefix>quad<n>emac_pause_on[n:0] priorities (in the case of PFC) when PAUSE frames are received.
-Setting EMAC_RX_PAUSE_DIS does not change the functionality of EMAC_PAUSE_FWD and EMAC_PAUSE_IGNORE.
-The difference with EMAC_PAUSE_IGNORE is that the underlying pause timers are still operational when EMAC_PAUSE_IGNORE is set whereas setting EMAC_RX_PAUSE_DI s is immediate and causes the relevant <prefix>quad<n>emac_pause_on[n: 0] signals to deassert and resets the internal timers.
-0: Enables the EMAC RX PAUSE function.</n></prefix></n></prefix> EMAC_TX_PAUSE_DIS 28 RW 0 Disables the EMAC TX PAUSE function (both FC and PFC).
-1: The TX EMAC does not react to <prefix>quad<n>emac_xoff_gen[n:0] in order to generate PAUSE frames.
-If a priority was paused (i.e. the pause timer had not expired) a Xon frame is transmitted when this bit is set.
-0: Enables the EMAC TX PAUSE function.</n></prefix> Reserved 27 RO 0 Unused.
+1: The RX EMAC does not cause the TX to be paused (in the case of FC) and does not assert any of the EMAC_TX_PAUSE_DIS 28 RW 0 Disables the EMAC TX PAUSE function (both FC and PFC).
+1: The TX EMAC does not react to cprefix&gt;quad<n>emac_xoff_gen[n:0]</n> in order to generate PAUSE frames.
+If a priority was paused (i.e., the pause timer had not expired) a XON frame is transmitted when this bit is set.
+0: Enables the EMAC TX PAUSE function.
+Reserved 27 RO 0 Unused.
 EMAC_TX_FIFO_RESET (1) 26 RW, SC 0 Self-Clearing TX FIFO reset command.
 1: The TX FIFO is reset, discarding any frames that might have been stored in the FIFO.
 The bit is cleared when the reset sequence has completed.
-To avoid outgoing frame corruption, the FIFO reset should be performed after the TX has been disabled ( $TX\ENA = 0$ ) and no transmission is ongoing.
+To avoid outgoing frame corruption, the FIFO reset should be performed after the TX has been disabled ( TX_ENA = 0) and no transmission is ongoing.
 0: Normal TX FIFO operation.
 Reserved [25:23] RO 3'b000 Unused.
-EMAC_TX_FLUSH (2) 22 RW 0 Egress Flush Enable: 1: the Core reads out the TX FIFO and drops the data (data is not sent out on the line).
+EMAC_TX_FLUSH (2) 22 RW 0 Egress Flush Enable: 1: The Core reads out the TX FIFO and drops the data (data is not sent out on the line).
 The associated pause signals (link pause or priority flow control) are masked.
-In addition, statistics and timestamp return indications may not occur for the flushed frames.
-0: normal MAC operation.
+In addition, statistics and timestamp return indications might not occur for the flushed frames.
+0: Normal MAC operation.
 Reserved 21 RW 0 Unused.
-EMAC_PAUSE_PFC_COMP 20 RW 0 Link Pause Compatibility with PFC Mode: 1: pause frames in legacy pause mode are processed similar to PFC frames in PFC mode, i.e., the transmit path is not paused by incoming pause frames.
+EMAC_PAUSE_PFC_COMP 20 RW 0 Link Pause Compatibility with PFC Mode: 1: Pause frames in legacy pause mode are processed similar to PFC frames in PFC mode, i.e., the transmit path is not paused by incoming pause frames.
 Only the pause status is asserted as long as the internal pause timer has not expired.
-0: pause frames are processed.
+0: Pause frames are processed.
 This bit is relevant only when PFC_MODE = 0.
-EMAC_PFC_MODE 19 RW 0 Enables Priority Flow Control (PFC) mode of operation: 1: the MAC transmits and accepts PFC frames.
-0: the MAC uses standard Link Pause frames.
-EMAC_PAUSE_MASK_E 18 RW 1: an EMAC PAUSE frame does not cause the EMAC to pause transmission.
-0: an EMAC PAUSE frame causes the EMAC to pause transmission.
+EMAC_PFC_MODE 19 RW 0 Enables Priority Flow Control (PFC) mode of operation: 1: The MAC transmits and accepts PFC frames.
+0: The MAC uses standard Link Pause frames.
+EMAC_PAUSE_MASK_E 18 RW 1: An EMAC PAUSE frame does not cause the EMAC to pause transmission.
+0: An EMAC PAUSE frame causes the EMAC to pause transmission.
 Has no effect when PFC mode is used.
-EMAC_PAUSE_MASK_P 17 RW 1: an EMAC PAUSE frame does not cause the PMAC to pause transmission.
-0: an EMAC PAUSE frame causes the PMAC to pause transmission.
+EMAC_PAUSE_MASK_P 17 RW 1: An EMAC PAUSE frame does not cause the PMAC to pause transmission.
+O: An EMAC PAUSE frame causes the PMAC to pause transmission.
 Has no effect when PFC mode is used.
 Reserved [16:14] RW 3'b000 Unused.
-EMAC Control Frame Enable: